cyscale/cyscale.com/src/markdown/blog/2022-06-24-cloud-native-security-a-comprehensive-guide-to-securing-your-technology-stack.md

 Cloud-native applications may work on a serverless model by leaving the provisioning and maintaining tasks to the cloud provider.
 This model simplifies the deployment steps and eases the developer's work, increasing productivity.

-Moreover, using this model, cloud-native applications can be launched only when needed, the code responding to triggers and consuming resources when necessary.
+Moreover, using this model, cloud-native applications can be launched only when needed, the code in serverless functions responding to triggers and consuming resources when necessary.
 An advantage is that costs are reduced for applications.

 <div id="guide-to-secure-cloud">